 Michael Thomas Neppl.
 Registration number 4720645.
 Status: Currently registered.
 Disciplinary history: Yes.

-During that time, he founded Mike Neppl Communications—a consultancy that, as with many such ventures, and as my best searches reveal so far, may exist primarily as a typographic facade on a LinkedIn page.
-He took a job as Government Affairs Director for the Hudson Gateway Association of Realtors for five months.
-In August 2022, he was hired as Chief of Staff for the City of Newburgh.
+During that time, he founded Mike Neppl Communications — a consultancy that my best searches reveal so far may exist primarily as typographic facade on a LinkedIn page.
+Don’t we all have some of these?
+He subsequently took a job as Government Affairs Director for the Hudson Gateway Association of Realtors for five months.

 Did the dignitaries who came to applaud Neppl’s humble roots know?
 Did the U.S. Senator’s reps know?
 What did the council know?
-At least one of them told me they did not know that there would be a Grand Neppl Extravaganza that evening (I was later told that Neppl had arranged it himself, with help from a couple council members.
-The rest were apparently not consulted.).
+At least one of them told me they did not know that there would be a Neppl Grand Inaugural Extravaganza that evening (I was later told that Neppl had arranged it himself, with help from a couple council members.
+The rest were apparently kept out of the loop.).

 What were they discussing for two hours on January 8?

-I had found some of may or may not have been occupying their minds for those two hours with a basic search.
+I found some of what may or may not have been occupying some of their minds for those two hours with a basic search.

 The Second Meeting

+Meanwhile.
 Back to the recreation center.

 Early up was a man named Corey Allen.
 A Black man.
 A Newburgh-born and raised man.
 A man known to the community.
 An angry man.
-A man who has earned his anger – about urban renewal, the policy that gutted this city decades ago, including his family’s home, a gutting that after 65 years, still waits to be repaired.
-By whom and for whom is a topic for another day.
+A man who has earned his anger — about urban renewal, the policy that gutted this city decades ago, including his family’s home, a gutting that after 65 years, still waits to be repaired.
+By whom and for whom is another topic for another day.
 He spoke with the kind of anger that doesn’t perform.
 It exhales.

 Next up: a woman from the Kenny complex.